How to Save Multiple Excel Charts as Image Files

 The image resolution will be high quality.
 You can set the exact dimensions (in pixels) before exporting in the export dialog box.

-How to Export Multiple Charts to Images Easily with Macabacus
+How to Save Multiple Charts as Images in One Go with Macabacus

 If you work with Excel charts frequently, the add-in makes exporting them as images much easier.
 With Macabacus installed, you can: